-The week of April 25, four Concord Academy students traveled to Detroit to compete in the FIRST Challenge World Championships — Mark Morton ’18 and August Pokorak ’19 with their Lexington, Mass., team the Brainstormers, and Jack Hutchinson ’19 and Anna Sander ’20 with their Lincoln, Mass., team Gear Ticks.
-During the final phase of the four-day event, which was attended by more than 40,000 people, Mark and August’s team was part of an alliance that took first place, making them world champions in this intense national robotics competition.
+The week of April 25, five Concord Academy students traveled to Detroit to compete in the FIRST Challenge World Championships — Mark Morton ’18 and August Pokorak ’19 with their Lexington, Mass., team the Brainstormers, and Jack Hutchinson ’19, Anna Sander ’20, and Wesley Lo ’19 with their Lincoln, Mass., team Gear Ticks.
+During the final phase of the four-day event, which was attended by more than 40,000 people, the Brainstormers were part of an alliance that took first place, making them world champions in this intense national robotics competition.

 The Brainstormers were the only team in their division to be undefeated in their qualifying rounds.
 They chose their two alliance partners for the final round, one a team of their friends from Lexington High School, 2 Bits and a Byte.
 In keeping with the Brainstormers’ undefeated streak, that alliance won the final round in two matches, going 15–0 for the entire competition.

 The victory wasn’t a foregone conclusion, though, which made it especially exciting.
 “We had no idea we were going to win or even were likely to win until the very last match,” says August, a programmer in his ninth year on the Brainstormers team.

 “It was a crazy feeling to stand on Ford Field in from of an estimated 15,000 people,” says Mark, a programmer and floor coach in his fourth year with the Brainstormers.
 “A big part of our success is that we are friends first, teammates second, so we all trust each other.”